RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab2.3_kiali.md

 <img src="../images/kiali-welcome.png" width="600"><br/>
  *Kiali Welcome*

 Let's take a look at the service mesh topology.
-Navigate to `Graph` in the left navigation bar.
-Change the window of the view on the right side from `Last 1m` to `Last 1h`.
+Navigate to 'Graph' in the left navigation bar.
+Change the window of the view on the right side from 'Last 1m' to 'Last 1h'.

 *Show app graph*

 The graph shows the microservices in your service mesh and how they are connected.

 > If you don't see connected microservices, navigate to the application UI in another tab via $GATEWAY_URL, add comments to the shared board, and view the profile page.
 Refresh Kiali afterwards.

 You can inspect information about the traffic being sent between the services via the edge labels.
-Click `No edge labels` and switch to `Requests per second`.
+Click 'No edge labels' and switch to 'Requests per second'.
 You can now see HTTP traffic information between the microservices.

 *Show app graph with edge labels*

 Let's take a look at the microservices running in your service mesh.
-Navigate to  `Applications` in the left navigation bar.
+Navigate to  'Applications' in the left navigation bar.

 *Show app page*

 You can drill down into each microservice from this view.
-Select `app-ui`.
+Select 'app-ui'.

 *Show app-ui app page*

-You should see the `Health` of that microservice.
-Navigate to the `Traffic` tab and you should see the inbound and outbound calls made from that microservice.
+You should see the 'Health' of that microservice.
+Navigate to the 'Traffic' tab and you should see the inbound and outbound calls made from that microservice.

 *Show app-ui inbound/outbound page*